joeboom/hr-test-python/README.md

 ---
 ### 3. Setup a RESTful API with python & nginx.
 - Using localhost
-- Using Nginx as the front (reverse proxy)
+- Using Nginx as the front web server (reverse proxy)
 - Free to choose any python web component
 - All outputs in JSON